ID-Chain/Cloud-Agent/docs/CloudAgentMessageFlow.md

 # Cloud Agent Message Flow

-This documentation illustrates the steps required to use the Cloud Agent API with Mobile Edge Agents.
+This document illustrates the message flow of the Cloud Agent and the corresponding actors.

 ## Functionality